 Of the many reasons pilgrims choose to walk the Camino de Santiago—cultural, historical, religious, spirituality, fitness, nature, solitude, looking for love, running away from love, finding themselves, losing themselves, meeting new people—one of the main features that is sometimes overlooked are the beautiful flowers that welcome you in the spring.
-I knew there would be flowers along the Camino when I walked the French Way in the spring of 2010.
+I knew there would be flowers along the Camino when I walked the French Way in the spring.
 However, I had never expected how beautiful the scenes would be alongside the path, especially in Eastern Spain.
 If you don’t mind the possibility (most likely, probability) of some inclement weather, you’re in for a special treat.

 These photos were taken from late April to mid May.
 I had poor weather for much of the time, but that was part of the journey.
 Although I complained a little (sometimes a lot), I intended to make the best of my time in Spain, and walked every day, no matter the weather.
 If you haven’t seen my blog post that takes you along from St. Jean Pied de Port toward Santiago de Compostela, you may want to start On the Camino de Santiago: St. Jean Pied de Port to the Pyrenees.